 UAE Company Document Legalisation

-UAE Company Document Legalisation refers to the process of certifying official company documents for use in the United Arab Emirates so they are recognized as valid and legally binding in the Country.
-This process is essential when a foreign company needs to present its documents in the UAE for business, legal, or official purposes, such as opening a branch, forming a partnership, or entering into a contract.
+UAE Company Document Legalisation refers to the process of certifying official company documents for use in the United Arab Emirates, so they are recognised as valid and legally binding in the UAE.
+This process is essential when a foreign company needs to present its documents in the UAE for business, legal, or official purposes, such as opening a branch, forming a partnership or entering into a contract.

 Company documents presented to the UAE Embassy’s Consulate Section for Legalisation must first be Apostilled by the Foreign & Commonwealth Office or the relevant authority.